Hyronimus A Fernandez

 Fellow Since 1991

-This profile was prepared when Hyronimus A Fernandez was elected to the Ashoka Fellowship in 1991.
+This description of Hyronimus A Fernandez's work was prepared when Hyronimus A Fernandez was elected to the Ashoka Fellowship in 1991.

 The New Idea